iv-st-me/terraform-eks-pipeline/README.md

 This is a sample implementation and is for testing purposes.
 In order to make it ready for Production multiple things must be added:

-* Account strategy - Landing zone.
+* Account strategy - Landing zones.
 Domain Controller of Identity federation with Account grouping.
 Restricting access of accounts for example normal account should not be able to create IGW/NATGW resources

-* Networking - Transit Gateway as central connectivity and traffic inspection point.
+* Networking - Transit Gateway as central connectivity and traffic engineering point.
 Possible utilisation of Transit VPC with Application Firewall.
-Default GW is only via Transit GW/Transit VPC - All Ingress/Egress is engineered and controlled in the Transit VPC
+Default GW is only via Transit GW/Transit VPC - all Ingress/Egress is engineered and controlled in the Transit VPC

 * Security - Security configurations must be in a code repository with CI/CD.
 All VPC, instances and Application logs should be collected in a separate SIEM VPC with log archiving.

-* Jenkins Pipeline, AWS CodePipeline or GitLab for CD/CI/CS
+* Jenkins Pipeline, AWS CodePipeline or GitLab for CD/CI/CD/CS